ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 Routing is at the heart of a Ktor application.
 It's what allows incoming requests to be handled.
 When a request such as `/hello` is made, the routing mechanism in Ktor allows us to define how we want this to request to be served.

-This is accomplished using the `Routing` Feature that can be installed in any Ktor server application:
+This is accomplished using the `Routing` [Feature](Features.md) which can be installed in any Ktor server application:

 ```Kotlin
 install(Routing) {